msmfa/production-front-end-template/Specific-project-README.md

 ## Api Reference

-If the api is external, link to api documentation.
+If the API is external, link to API documentation (e.g, FastAPI).

-If not describe your api including authentication methods etc.
+If not describe your API including authentication methods etc.